 Step 10: Sun Protection

 If you already have a sunscreen in the moisturizer (or in your makeup), this step, as mentioned above is superfluous.
 Otherwise, evne if you are not on holiday and lie down on the beach, you should wear a sunscreen every day to protect the skin from aging faster and skin cancer.
-Since I already have a sunscreen in my make-up, I personally renounce this step.
+Since I already have a sunscreen in my make-up, I personally renounce this step of the 10 Step Korean Skincare Routine.
 In the summer, when I often did not wear make-up, I used the sunscreen from Malu Wilz which is especially for the face.
 The tube was once upon a time in a goodie bag and I’m pretty happy with the product.

 Oh,and at night, of course, the sunscreen can be omitted.